-In public accounting, Accounting Advisory is all the rage these days.
+In public accounting, Accounting Advisory is all the rage.

-But what exactly is accounting consulting?
+What exactly is accounting consulting?
 Is it something you should consider?
 If the only reason you’re in audit is because you’re not ready to go directly into industry, then yes!
 You should probably consider it.
-Here’s a few reasons why:

-- The work is interesting.
-You’ll add real value to companies.
+- The work is interesting and you’ll add real value to companies

 Do you dream of being a CFO?
-Or running your own consulting firm?
-Or even moving into Private Equity or Investment Banking one day?
-If so, then read on!
-Because we’re going to discuss a few particularly in-demand areas of consulting that will really make your resume pop.
+What about running your own consulting firm, or even moving into Private Equity or Investment Banking one day?
+We’re going to discuss a few particularly in-demand areas of consulting that will push your resume to the top of the stack.

 Financial Planning & Analysis

-Are you the analytical type?
-Then FP&A should be on your shortlist.
-FP&A roles can take many shapes depending on industry, size of company, and other factors.
-But ultimately, the role of the FP&A guru is to transform useless, disparate data into meaningful information for management to make decisions.
+FP&A should be on your short list if you're the analytical type.
+These roles can take many shapes depending on industry, size of company, and other factors.
+Ultimately, the role of the FP&A guru is to transform useless, disparate data into meaningful information for management to make decisions.

 Let’s take a PE-owned, middle market tech company.
 There’s probably an FP&A guru who is working alongside the CFO.
 This FP&A guy or gal prepares forecasts, budgets, and board presentations.
 Most importantly, they identify opportunities for growth and profitability.

 Take for example a company that sells goods that expire after 3 years.
 It’s very likely creating a process for identifying goods that are nearing expiration would benefit the company.
 Perhaps it's merely important to know for Financial Reporting purposes.
-Or maybe it's an opportunity to "firesale" them before all value is lost.
+It could also be an opportunity to "firesale" them before all value is lost.